sungnga/instagram-clone-app/README.md

     - In the Facebook button element, add an onClick event handler and set it to handleLogInWithFacebook function
   - Write an async handleLogInWithFacebook function that calls the logInWithFacebook() method to login user through Facebook
     - Use a try/catch block to make the request and catch an errors from Firebase auth
-    - If successful with log in with Facebook, call history.push() to redirect user to feed page
+    - If successful with log in with Facebook, call history.push() to redirect user to feed page.
+Call the history.push() inside a setTimeout() function to ensure that the redirect get executed
     - If an error comes back from the promise,
       - console log the error to the console
       - call setError() and pass in error.message as an argument to set error state.
 The AuthError component will display error message stored in error state to the login page